Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 This leave is for employees who are receiving a COVID-19 vaccination.
 Employees who are quarantining or self-isolating should read about COVID-19 leave.

-The Employment Standards Code has been amended to allow all working Albertans to access paid, job-protected leave to get the COVID-19 vaccine.
+The Employment Standards Code has been amended to allow all employees to access paid, job-protected leave to get the COVID-19 vaccine.
+This leave applies to all doses of COVID-19 vaccines, including booster shots.

 Employees and employers are encouraged to work together when scheduling COVID-19 vaccination leaves.

-- All working Albertans can access up to 3 hours of paid leave to get each dose of the COVID-19 vaccine without fear of penalty, loss of pay or reprisal.
+- All employees covered by the Employment Standards Code can access up to 3 hours of paid leave to get each dose of the COVID-19 vaccine, including booster shots, without fear of penalty, loss of pay or reprisal.

 - Employers may provide additional time beyond 3 hours per appointment, if necessary, but are not required to.

-- The leave applies to all full and part-time employees regardless of how long they have been employed.
+- The leave applies to all full and part-time employees covered by the Employment Standards Code regardless of how long they have been employed.

 Employees need to provide notice to their employer as soon as possible and reasonable in the circumstances when they are taking this leave.